Location: Newtown, PA

 Princeton's favorite things: FOOD is his favorite thing and he will do anything to get to it.
 Stuffies and balls are also great!
-Walks are big on the list and great for his condition (Panosteitis) car rides are lots of fun too.
+Walks are big on the list and great for his elbow displaysia car rides are lots of fun too.

 Princeton is good at: meeting people, meeting dogs, going for car rides

-Ideal home: another dog, no children, someone at home most of the day, a fenced yard, other: Breed experience
+Ideal home: a large active female dog, no children, someone at home most of the day, a fenced yard, other: Breed experience

 Training Needs: leash training, needs obedience training